 Constitution and government

-Myanmar’s constitution grants limited rights to freedom of religion and freedom of expression; however, some articles in the constitution, as well as other laws and policies, restrict those rights, and the government continues to enforce those restrictions.
+Myanmar’s 2008 Constitution grants limited rights to freedom of religion or belief, and freedom of expression.
+However, some articles in the Constitution, as well as other laws and policies, restrict those rights, and the government continues to enforce those restrictions.

-The government discourages Muslims from enlisting in the military and Christian or Muslim military officers who aspired to promotion beyond the rank of major were encouraged by their superiors to convert to Buddhism.
+The government discourages Muslims from enlisting in the military, and Christian or Muslim military officers who aspired to promotion beyond the rank of major were encouraged by their superiors to convert to Buddhism.
 In effect, adherence or conversion to Buddhism is an unwritten prerequisite for promotion to most senior government and military ranks.
+The discrimination against Muslims culminated in the Rohingya genocide starting in 2016, while that against Christians continues to exacerbate the conflict with armed groups from the Karen and Kachin peoples.

-Article 362 of the constitution “also recognizes Christianity, Islam, Hinduism, and Animism as the religions existing in the Union at the day of the coming into operation of this Constitution.”
-Most adherents of government-recognized religious groups are allowed to worship as they choose; however, the government imposes restrictions on certain religious activities and frequently limits religious freedom.
+The government has tried to manage the religious identities in the country.
+Article 362 of the 2008 Constitution “also recognizes Christianity, Islam, Hinduism, and Animism as the religions existing in the Union at the day of the coming into operation of this Constitution.”
+Most adherents of government-recognized religious groups are allowed to worship as they choose; however, the government imposes restrictions on certain religious activities and frequently limits freedom of religion or belief.
 Anti-discrimination laws do not apply to ethnic groups not formally recognized under the 1982 Citizenship Law, such as the Muslim Rohingya in northern Rakhine State.

 Citizens and permanent residents are required to carry government-issued National Registration Cards (NRCs), also known as Citizenship Scrutiny Cards, which permit holders to access services and prove citizenship.
 These identification cards often indicate religious affiliation and ethnicity, but there appears to be no consistent criteria governing whether a person’s religion is indicated on the identity card.
 Citizens also are required to indicate their religion on certain official application forms for documents such as passports, although passports themselves do not indicate the bearer’s religion.
 Members of many ethnic and religious minorities, particularly Muslims, face problems obtaining NRCs.